widiyanata/wa-gateways-claude/memory-bank/progress.md

 ## Overall Project Status

 The WhatsApp Gateway is currently in a functional state with all core features implemented and the AI Integration enhanced with multiple AI service providers.
-The system now provides AI-powered automated responses to incoming messages using either OpenAI or DeepSeek AI.
+The system now provides AI-powered automated responses to incoming messages using either OpenAI or DeepSeek AI, with human-like typing and reading delay simulation.
 The modular architecture has proven effective, allowing for the integration of new components and service providers without significant changes to the existing codebase.

 **Current Phase**: AI Integration Advanced Features